 If you or a family member has been injured in Texas as the result of negligence on the part of another person, party or company, you may want to consider filing a personal injury lawsuit.
 Unfortunately with this path also come a number of questions about how to proceed.
 As the second most populous state in America, the Texas court system is bound to see many legal disputes.
 While reaching out to a local personal injury attorney for assistance can help resolve many of these, having a general idea of the steps and limitations of lawsuits in the state will help you determine if litigation is the right option for you.
 We offer free consultations so find out if you have a case.
 If your case is accepted, you pay no fees unless you win your case!

 Fill out this form to find out if you have a case, what your case is worth, or simply to find out what your legal options are.

 All lawsuits have a statute of limitations, or deadline by which you much file a claim.
 If a suit is not filed within this period of time, then the claim is no longer valid.
 While this may seem unfair, it is intended to facilitate resolutions in a reasonable amount of time after an incident.
 Depending on the type of claim and the jurisdiction, the time limit varies.
 In the state of Texas, the statute of limitations for all personal injury claims is two years from the date of the accident or injury.

 If your injury case involves liability on behalf of the government, such as slipping on a poorly maintained sidewalk or inside a state building, the time frame is significantly reduced.
 You must file a formal claim with the government within six months of the accident by giving notice and providing a description of the incident.
-Personal injury attorneys in Houston, Dallas, Fort Worth, San Antonio, Austin and anywhere in the state will tell you the same thing: contact an attorney before the statute of limitations runs out on you!
+Houston, Dallas, Fort Worth, San Antonio, Austin and anywhere in the state will tell you the same thing: contact an attorney before the statute of limitations runs out on you!

 Modified Comparative Negligence